LadyNaggaga/training-tutorials/content/efcore/getting-started/manipulating-entities.md

 As you can see, it is easy to add new entities to the database with EF Core.
 First, we add the entity to the database using the `Add` method of the `DbSet`, much like we would when adding items to a `List`.
 Next, we call the context's `SaveChanges` method.
 This step is essential because rather than write changes to the database right away, EF Core keeps track of all the pending changes and waits to write them until `SaveChanges` is called.

-Notice that we do not specify the `AuthorId` property before adding the author to the database.
-This is because `AuthorId` is a generated property, meaning EF Core will automatically generate a value for it.
+Notice that we do not specify the `Id` property before adding the author to the database.
+This is because `Id` is a generated property, meaning EF Core will automatically generate a value for it.

 ## Adding Related Data